ruthmatieu/spacestagram/README.md

 * [Status](#status)

 ### General Info
-Spacestagram is a web app created as a mandatory step of the application process for Shopify's Frontend Developer Internship.
+Spacestagram is a web app created as a mandatory step of the application process for Shopify's Frontend Developer Internship role.

 ### Technologies
 Spacestagram is created with: